truera/trulens/docs/trulens_eval/tracking/logging/where_to_log/log_in_snowflake.md

     ```

-## Create required TruLens tables and schemas in Snowflake.
+## Create required TruLens tables and schemas in Snowflake

 Navigate to the Snowflake console and create tables with SQL.
 Then run the following commands to create the tables.
 This is not required if the tables have already been created.